 In an ideal world, every seller would get paid for their business in full on legal completion of a deal.
 In a realistic one, this may not always the case.
 Buyers may seek to make payments after the sale for differing reasons:

-Deferred payments: Simply put, the seller doesn’t have, can’t raise the funds or doesn’t want to buy your business outright; or
+Deferred payments: Simply put, the buyer doesn’t have or can’t raise the funds or simply doesn’t want to pay for your business outright; or

 Earn-out: The final price of the business depends upon its future performance under their ownership.
 Often this is tied to some specific risk the buyer has seen.

 Both deferred payments and an earn-out carry high risks for the seller.
 Before terms are agreed, it’s a good idea to discuss with an experienced advisor on how best to proceed.
-Another way to understand what your risk might be and how you can overcome it is by taking our Value Builder Score.
+Another way to understand what your risk might be, and how you can overcome it, is to take our Value Builder Score.
 This will benchmark your business and confirm how ready it is for sale.

 How long do I have to work in the business after I have sold it?

 How long you continue to work in the business will depend upon whether or not the business or the buyer still needs you.
 If you still have a full-time role, some buyers will want you to stay on to ensure the takeover is as smooth as possible.
 However, if you find yourself in this position, expect payment for your time but be mindful that the purchaser may want to pay for the business over time as an ‘earn-out’.
 This is can be high risk and one should ask the question ‘am I able to influence the performance of the business post-sale?’.

 If you have a full management team and your current position is as the overall leader, it’s likely that your exit post-sale can be much quicker.
 Naturally, this is the most preferred option as it can be hard to accept that the business is no longer yours and so things aren’t to be done your way.
 Running “your” business for someone else, is an often-frustrating position.